 Participation in Social Action and Protest

-We encourage everyone to heed recommendations from political and public health officials to “stay home” and watch the Inauguration events from there.
-Visit the Biden-Harris Inauguration website for details and a schedule.
+We encourage everyone to heed recommendations from political and public health officials to “stay home” during the pandemic and engage in nonviolent social action and protest in ways that protect your physical health and mental well-bring.

-We have had inquiries from members of our community (faculty, staff, and students) who, true to the Georgetown spirit of Hoyas for Others, are interested in learning more about or are planning to engage in safe, direct and social action related to the Inauguration.
+We have had inquiries from members of our community (faculty, staff, and students) who, true to the Georgetown spirit of Hoyas for Others, are interested in learning more about or are planning to engage in safe, direct, and social action.
 Information on this webpage below and linked in the red button above has been compiled by staff members of the Center for Social Justice Research, Teaching & Service at Georgetown University (new window) (CSJ) and Division of Student Affairs based on their experiences and recommendations.
 While these opportunities are not being run or endorsed by CSJ or Georgetown University, we work directly with many of the partners on this list.

 Know Your Rights: Protest Rights

 Prepare before heading out into the streets.
 Read through the thorough American Civil Liberties Union (ACLU) Protesters’ Rights.